-The Fair Credit Reporting Act provides protection against the misuse and misreporting of your credit information.
-When creditors, collectors, or credit reporting agencies violate the provisions of the FCRA, it can cause a lower credit score, denial of credit, higher interest rates on loans and credit extensions, and more.
+The Fair Credit Reporting Act (FCRA) protects against the misuse and misreporting of your credit information.
+When creditors, collectors, or credit reporting agencies violate the provisions of the FCRA, it can cause lower credit scores, denials of credit, higher interest rates on loans and credit extensions, and more.

-The FCRA governs the behavior of consumer reporting agencies, also called "credit bureaus," and the businesses or individuals that report information to the consumer reporting agencies (CRAs).
-The CRAs compile this information into your credit report.
+The FCRA governs consumer reporting agencies, also called "credit bureaus," and the businesses or individuals that report information to the consumer reporting agencies.
+The agencies compile this information into your credit reports.

-Here are some of the more common ways that creditors, collectors, and CRAs violation the FCRA.
+Here are some of the more common ways that creditors, collectors, and credit bureaus violate the FCRA.

 Furnishing and Reporting Old Information

-CRAs and the creditors who supply information to them must provide and keep your credit information current.
+Credit reporting agencies and the creditors who supply information to them must provide and keep your credit information current.
 When your credit circumstances have changed, and the information in your credit report isn't updated to reflect these changes, this failure might be a violation of the FCRA.
-Some examples of this include:

-Your creditor must not supply information to a CRA that it knows (or should know) is inaccurate.
-That includes:
+Your creditor must not supply information to a credit reporting agency that it knows (or should know) is inaccurate.
+That kind of information includes:

 Failing to Follow Debt Dispute Procedures

-When you submit a written dispute about the accuracy of an item on your report, credit bureaus and your creditors must take certain actions in response.
-Their duties include conducting a reasonable investigation of your dispute, correcting any inaccurate information, or even removing the disputed debt from your credit report.
-There are a number of ways they can fall short of their duties, depending on whether they are the CRA or the creditor.
+When you submit a written dispute about the accuracy of an item on your report, the credit bureaus and your creditors must take certain actions in response.
+Their duties include conducting a reasonable investigation of your dispute, correcting any inaccurate information, or even removing the disputed debt from your credit reports.

-Some common violations by a CRA include failing to:
+Some common violations by credit reporting agencies include failing to:

 Debt Dispute Violations by Creditors and Other Information Suppliers

-- notify every CRA involved that you dispute the debt
+notify every credit reporting agency involved that you dispute the debt

-submit corrected information to the CRA subsequent to investigating your dispute
+submit corrected information to the credit reporting agency subsequent to investigating your dispute

-CRAs cannot release your credit report to just anybody.
+Credit reporting agencies can't release your credit reports to just anybody.
 They can only give them to authorized persons.
-CRAs may disclose your report only to persons or entities that have a valid need, such as:
+The agencies may disclose your report only to persons or entities that have a valid need, such as:

 Requesting a Credit Report for an Impermissible Purpose